-Beginning for students admitted during the fall 2020 term and later, students are required to take the Preliminary Exam no later than six academic terms after successfully completing their Research Progress Exam or their Master's degree (an academic year consists of Spring, Summer, and Fall terms).
+Students admitted during the fall 2020 term and later are required to take the Preliminary Exam no later than six academic terms after successfully completing their Research Progress Exam or their Master's degree (an academic year consists of Spring, Summer, and Fall terms).
 Failure to meet this expectation constitutes grounds for probationary status.
 Considerable research progress is expected at this important milestone.
 Many students will have published at this point or will have manuscripts nearly ready for peer review.
-At least three weeks before the date of the preliminary examination, the student must submit a Request for Preliminary Examination to the Graduate Office through the online form at https://secure.grad-college.iastate.edu/exam/.